YekSoon Lok, Founder & CEO | Forensic AI Benchmark

 Methodology Note

-This analysis used a reconstruction of the Theranos Series B narrative based on publicly available court documents and SEC filings.
-The “Clarity Score” and “Forensic Flags” were generated automatically by askOdin’s RUNE Protocol without human intervention.
+This analysis used a reconstruction of the Theranos Series B narrative (2006), built from publicly available court exhibits and SEC filings.
+It is not the original file as circulated to investors.
+The Clarity Score and forensic flags were generated by askOdin’s RUNE Protocol without human intervention, and the ChatGPT-4o output is reproduced verbatim from the run pictured above.